CloudVPS/openpanel-buildbot-config/readme.txt

 This is done through the use of hg-hooks and cron.

+It kinda looks like this:

+image:buildbot_auto_reconfig.png[BuildBot Master Auto-reconfig]

-First: ensure the hooks are in place inside the hgrc file (/home/buildmaster/buildbot-config/.hg/hgrc):
+To set this up first ensure the hooks are in place inside the hgrc file (/home/buildmaster/buildbot-config/.hg/hgrc):

 ------------------------